 This will give you a good idea of the amount of space thrash and junk files are occupying.

-Part 2.
-Completely Empty iPad Trash: Remove All Junk & Deleted Files
+2. Thoroughly Empty All iPad Trash: Junk & Deleted Files Files

 Besides email and photo trash, there are also massive hidden junk and deleted files on iPad.
 They not only occupy massive iPad storage, but also affect the iOS performance.
-What’s more, for some files, we delete them because they are so private, and we don’t want anyone else to see it.
-If these sensitive data still exist on your iPad which can be recovered by data recovery software, it may lead to privacy leak.
+What’s more, the previously deleted files or fragments are still left on iPad hard drive, which can be easily recovered by data recovery software.
+It may lead to privacy leak.

 To avoid that, you can use iMyFone Umate Pro or iMyFone Umate Pro for Mac, which can detect and permanently erase almost all the invisible previously deleted files, useless junk, fragments and traces left by 3rd-party apps on your iPad.

 It is very simple to use the program tp empty all your trash on iPad: